ddev/ddev.com/src/pages/blog/reduce-time-onboard-new-developers-ddev.md

 ### Consistency across platforms

 DDEV-Local offers a single, consistent set of commands when working on projects, across multiple CMSs and across all the major operating systems, no matter what deployment model a project requires.
 Clients with multi-site portfolios may run Drupal sites, WordPress sites, or even Node.js applications and keep everything running smoothly.
 DDEV-Local provides a cross-platform PHP-based development environment that works the same on macOS, Windows, and Linux.
-Update: In our latest [DDEV-Local release, v1.15.3](https://github.com/drud/ddev/releases/tag/v1.15.3), hundreds of tools, including Node.js, npm, Yarn, Drush, WP-CLI, and mysql are pre-installed in the web container.
+Update: In our latest [DDEV-Local release, v1.15.3](https://github.com/drud/ddev/releases/tag/v1.15.3), hundreds of tools, including Node.js, npm, Yarn, Drush, WP-CLI, and the MySQL client are pre-installed in the web container.
 This means you can use DDEV-Local across your on-going projects.

 By having a consistent approach you make it easier for team members to reuse what they learn for their first project, and apply it to the next.